15r10nk/inline-snapshot/changelog.d/20241220_120136_Pawamoy_snapshot_dir_config.md

 -->
 ### Added

-- Support for a new `snapshot-dir` configuration option, to tell inline-snapshot where to save external files.
+- Support for a new `storage-dir` configuration option, to tell inline-snapshot where to store data files such as external snapshots.

 <!--
 ### Changed